soyoahn/soyoahn.github.io/_posts/2025-09-10-iOS-messages-feature-request.md

 "Silence Notifications From <specific people" is very useful but not enough because I can still see the last couple lines from the person, and if the words are pretty terrible, it's very hard to focus on work/kids/life, etc.

-Currently, I'm using my hand to hide the words but sometimes I forget.
+Currently, I'm squinting to hide the words (to check other messages) but sometimes I forget.
 Always hiding the preview text would be ideal.